WICG/trust-token-api/README.md

 If the issuer is able to use network-level fingerprinting or other side-channels to associate a browser at redemption time with the same browser at token issuance time, privacy is lost.
 Importantly, the API itself has not revealed any new information, since sites could use the same technique by issuing GET requests to the issuer in the two separate contexts anyway.

-### Cross site Information Transfer
+### Cross-site Information Transfer

 Trust tokens transfer information about one first-party cookie to another, and we have cryptographic guarantees that each token only contains a small amount of information.
 Still, if we allow many token redemptions on a single page, the first-party cookie for user U on domain A can be encoded in the trust token information channel and decoded on domain B, allowing domain B to learn the user's domain A cookie until either 1p cookie is cleared.
+Separate from the concern of channels allowing arbitrary communication between domains, some identification attacks---for instance, a malicious redeemer attempting to learn the exact set of issuers that have granted tokens to a particular user, which could be identifying---have similar mitigations.

 #### Mitigation: Dynamic Issuance / Redemption Limits